mmomtchev/mmomtchev/AERIAL_SPORTS.md

 **Once the canopy is deployed, just as in skydiving, the typical parachute does not allow soaring and can not stay indefinitely airborne.**

+It is generally agreed that starting BASE jumping requires 50 previous airplane jumps.

 It is more of a recreational activity then a sport.

 There is no official governing body and no regular competitions.